 Similarly, the Western Australian government’s Environmental Protection Agency (EPA) also reviewed the KMSB project.
 The EPA decided that the design of the KMSB project had carefully considered the ecological and heritage values in the area, and that the KMSB project is unlikely to have a significant impact on the environment.
 Accordingly, the EPA also determined that the KMSB project did not need to be formally assessed under the Western Australian Environmental Protection Act 1986.

-It is worth noting that the Multi-Objective Land Use Assessment process undertaken in conjunction with Yawuru and the Kimberley Ports Authority has optimised the design in a way that eliminates the need for dredging and minimises the total seabed disturbance area to under 400m2 – an area smaller than an average residential block of land.
+It is worth noting that the Multi-Objective Land Use Assessment (MOLA) process undertaken in conjunction with Yawuru and the Kimberley Ports Authority has optimised the design in a way that eliminates the need for dredging and minimises the total seabed disturbance area to under 86.5sqm – an area similar to 1/5th of a basketball court.
 This has been achieved via the positioning of the floating wharf over naturally deep water and the minimisation of piling structures.

 KMSB has consulted widely and undertaken numerous studies to understand the potential impacts of the development on the environment.
 This work has uncovered several potential impact areas requiring careful management in line with an Environmental Management Plan approved by KMSB and KPA.
 Key potential impact areas and non-exhaustive examples of the adopted risk mitigants are included below:

-• Light pollution - During construction there may be small temporary increases in light levels in and around the works areas that may influence turtle nesting.
+Light pollution - During construction there may be small temporary increases in light levels in and around the works areas that may influence turtle nesting.
 However, significant or prolonged night works will be limited.
-Given that the nearest turtle nesting beaches are >10 km from the proposal area at Cable Beach, no impacts are predicted on any significant turtle habitats.
+Given that the nearest turtle nesting beaches are >10 km from the proposal area at Cable Beach, no impacts are predicted on any nesting areas.

 KMSB will support the local community and the social advancement of Yawuru people through preferential employment, training and contracting arrangements across any and all KMSB activity (direct or indirect).

-KMSB will develop a skills and capability register alongside Nyamba Buru Yawuru.
+KMSB has developed a skills and capability register alongside Nyamba Buru Yawuru.
 KMSB will then look to recruit or engage directly from this register, with a commitment to sustainable employment outcomes and career development pathways for Aboriginal people.

-KMSB will also work closely with the Broome Chamber of Commerce and Industry (BCCI) to maximise local contracting and procurement opportunities.
+KMSB is also working closely with the Broome Chamber of Commerce and Industry (BCCI) to maximise local contracting and procurement opportunities.
 KMSB’s procurement policy requires all local content to be exclusively procured through the Kimberley Business Network Platform - a database developed by the BCCI to provide visibility on local capabilities and procurement opportunities.
 The database is free for all Kimberley-based businesses to sign up to.

 In addition to employment and training outcomes, KMSB supports the Broome community’s annual program of cultural events and will support and promote Yawuru’s cultural engagement programs to regular port users and tourists as part of its Reconciliation Action Plan commitments.